An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Introduction

 \subsection{Brief description of the example}

-Theorem \ref{t:exampleintro} demonstrates the dimensional sharpness of the regularity theory that we developed with in \cite{ianreinaldo2024regularity}.
-This example shows that, even if the boundary is required to be real analytic, there are counterexamples of essential singularities, analogous to the true branch points considered by White and Gulliver, but in the higher multiplicity setting corresponding to density $1$, multiplicity $2$ points.
+Theorem \ref{t:exampleintro} demonstrates the dimensional sharpness of the regularity theory developed with Reinaldo Resende in \cite{ianreinaldo2024regularity}.
+The example contains an essential boundary singularity and provides a counterexample to full Allard-type boundary regularity for a 3-dimensional area-minimizing current with boundary multiplicity 2.
+The essential singularities are analogous to the true branch points considered by White and Gulliver, but arise in the higher multiplicity setting of density 1, multiplicity 2 boundary points.

-The example comes from a more general theorem, which roughly speaking says that if for $T$ an area minimizing current, $\partial T$ looks like Figure \ref{img:boundaryexample}, then it has an essential boundary singularity.
-The defining features of the picture are that $\partial T$ consists of two pieces, one which is topologically a disk $\Gamma^0$ (taken with multiplicity $2$) and the other which is a Möbius strip $\Gamma^1$ which passes through $\partial \Gamma^0$.
+The example comes from a more general theorem, which roughly speaking says that if for $T$ an area-minimizing current and $\partial T$ looks like Figure \ref{img:boundaryexample}, then it has an essential boundary singularity.
+The defining features of the picture are that $\partial T$ consists of two pieces, one which is topologically a disk $\Gamma^0$ (taken with multiplicity $2$) and the other which is a Möbius strip $\Gamma^1$ which contains $\partial \Gamma^0$ and twists around it.
 There are additional, technical requirements which can be seen in Theorem \ref{t:examplegeneral}.

 The theorem is a consequence of the Hölder continuity of the multivalued normal map, which we show to hold on the spherical cap in the picture up to its boundary given by the black wire.
-This relies in the multivalued Hölder estimate at smooth boundary points established in \cite{ian2024uniqueness} and employs at the corner points (the black wire), Simon's method for the uniqueness of tangent cones.
+This relies on the multivalued Hölder estimate at smooth boundary points established in \cite{ian2024uniqueness} and employs, at the corner points (the black wire), Simon's method for the uniqueness of tangent cones.
 The Hölder continuity of the multivalued normal map in the spherical cap up to the boundary forces the map to agree at the black wire to the normal map induced by the Möbius strip.
 The non-trivial topology induced by the boundary data of this multivalued map generates an essential boundary singularity for the spherical cap away from the black wire.

 See the following sketch of the proof for a more detailed discussion of the argument in the simplified setting of the linear problem.